 Half of the group were given an inhaler with CBD, while the other half got an inhaler with a placebo.
 The treatment lasted for one week.
 All subjects recorded their tobacco cravings and anxiety daily.
 As part of the study, researchers conducted a follow-up interview 21 days later.

 After the initial treatment week, the CBD group smoked 40% fewer cigarettes than before.
 In comparison, the placebo group showed no difference.
-While both groups recorded a decrease in cravings and anxiety during the treatment week, they returned to their initial conditions after 21 days.
+While both groups recorded decreased cravings and anxiety during the treatment week, they returned to their initial conditions after 21 days.

-The authors concluded that CBD could be an effective means of reducing tobacco cigarette consumption but acknowledged that more extensive scale studies with longer follow-ups were necessary.
+The authors concluded that CBD could effectively reduce tobacco cigarette consumption but acknowledged that more extensive studies with longer follow-ups were necessary.

 Study Shows That CBD Reduces Attentional Bias to Tobacco Imagery

-Another interesting study looked at the impact of attentional bias; a phenomenon wherein a person becomes strongly focused on specific stimuli while ignoring others.
-For example, if an individual who smokes tobacco cigarettes regularly watches a show featuring smoking, they are more likely to crave a cigarette.
+An interesting study looked at the impact of attentional bias, a phenomenon wherein a person becomes strongly focused on specific stimuli while ignoring others.
+For example, if individuals who smoke tobacco cigarettes regularly watch a show featuring smoking, they are more likely to crave a cigarette.

 The study in question, published in the journal Addiction in May 2018, discovered that CBD could reduce attentional bias to tobacco imagery.
-In the study, 30 volunteers who smoked received instructions to stop smoking for 12 hours.
+In the study, 30 volunteers (who were smokers) received instructions to stop smoking for 12 hours.
 They also took either 800mg of CBD orally or a placebo.

-They then were shown tobacco-related items such as smoking-related scenes, along with neutral images.
-The volunteers that consumed CBD didn’t have a more significant reduction in cravings, but they did find cigarette smoking cues to be less appealing.
+Then they were shown tobacco-related items such as smoking-related scenes and neutral images.
+The volunteers who consumed CBD didn’t significantly reduce cravings, but they did find cigarette smoking cues to be less appealing.